h5bp/html5please/posts/box-sizing.md

 Supported in all major browsers.

-See [* { Box-sizing: Border-box } FTW](regard https://www.paulirish.com/2012/box-sizing-border-box-ftw/) if you want to set `box-sizing: border-box` as default behaviour.
+See [* { Box-sizing: Border-box } FTW](https://www.paulirish.com/2012/box-sizing-border-box-ftw/) if you want to set `box-sizing: border-box` safely as default behavior.